jdnmiguel/jdnmiguel.github.io/content/authors/admin/_index.md

 ## Welcome to my academic website

-<span style="color:white">I am a Post-doctoral researcher in Economics at the Bordeaux School of Economics and currently based at the Center for Food Science and Nutrition at Addis Ababa University (Arat Kilo Campus).
-I defended in October 2024, see my [dissertation](https://theses.hal.science/tel-04807008).
+<span style="color:white">I am a Post-doctoral researcher in Economics at the Bordeaux School of Economics.
+See my [dissertation](https://theses.hal.science/tel-04807008).

-<span style="color:white">[My Job Market Paper](https://jdnmiguel.github.io/working_papers/gee/draft.pdf) investigates the general equilibrium effects of the largest social program transfers in Africa, the Ethiopia's Productive Safety Net Program.
+<span style="color:white">In fall 2026, I will be joining the Namur School of Economics as an Assistant Professor in Economics.

 <span style="color:white">My research focuses on agricultural transformation, local value-chain, and rural markets in Sub-Saharan Africa.
 I was a Fulbright visiting scholar at UC - Berkeley in 2022-2023.</span>